Conventional warfare: Formation of state

 The state was first advocated by Plato but found more acceptance in the consolidation of power under the Roman Catholic Church.
 European monarchs then gained power as the Catholic Church was stripped of temporal power and was replaced by the divine right of kings.
 In 1648, the powers of Europe signed the Treaty of Westphalia, which ended the religious violence for purely political governance and outlook, signifying the birth of the modern state.

 Within the statist paradigm, only the state and its appointed representatives may bear arms and enter into war.
 In fact, war then became understood only as a conflict between sovereign states.
 Monarchs strengthened that idea and gave it the force of law.
-Any noble had been allowed start a war, but European monarchs had to consolidate military power in response to the Napoleonic Wars.
+Any noble had been allowed to start a war, but European monarchs had to consolidate military power in response to the Napoleonic Wars.

 Clausewitzian paradigm

 Prussia was one of the countries that tried to amass military power.
 Carl von Clausewitz, one of Prussia's officers, wrote On War, a work rooted solely in the world of the state.
 All other forms of intrastate conflict, such as rebellion, are not accounted for because in theoretical terms, he could not account for warfare before the state.
 However, near the end of his life, he grew increasingly aware of the importance of non-state military actors, as is revealed in his conceptions of "the people in arms", which he noted arose from the same social and political sources as traditional interstate warfare.

 Practices such as raiding or blood feuds were then labeled criminal activities and stripped of legitimacy.
-That war paradigm reflected the view of most of the modernized world in the early 21st century, as is verified by examination of the conventional armies of the time: large, high-maintenance, and technologically-advanced armies designed to compete against similarly-designed forces.
+That war paradigm reflected the view of most of the modernized world in the early 21st century, as is verified by examination of the conventional armies of the time: large, high-maintenance, and technologically advanced armies designed to compete against similarly designed forces.

 Clausewitz also forwarded the issue of casus belli.
 Wars had been fought for social, religious, or even cultural reasons, and Clausewitz taught that war is merely "a continuation of politics by other means."
 It is a rational calculation in which states fight for their interests (whether they are economic, security-related, or otherwise) once normal discourse has broken down.

 Prevalence

-Most modern wars have been conducted using the means of conventional means.
+Most modern wars have been conducted using conventional means.
 Confirmed use of biological warfare by a nation state has not occurred since 1945, and chemical warfare has been used only a few times (the latest known confrontation in which it was utilized being the Syrian Civil War).
-Nuclear warfare has only occurred once: the American bombing the Japanese cities of Hiroshima and Nagasaki in August 1945.
+Nuclear warfare has only occurred once: the American bombing of the Japanese cities of Hiroshima and Nagasaki in August 1945.